agrana/pregenio/README.md

 node pregenio.js file limit

+were:

-- File a accesible file with urls to fetch one per line.
+- file  is a accesible file with urls to fetch one per line.
-- Limit amount of outstanding promises to allow inflight
+- limit integer amount of outstanding promises to allow inflight